Organic Gardening 101

 Gardens with high soil quality will be:

 - compress into a loose lump in your hand when moist

 While no soil is perfect, the best thing you can do for your garden is build up a healthy soil.

-First, get your soil tested or check it yourself with a soil testing kit to find out what its’ current state is, and what you need to do to improve it..
+First, get your soil tested or check it yourself with a garden soil test kit to find out what its’ current state is, and what you need to do to improve it.

 1.)
 Add organic matter Mixing compost (read more on compost below) with natural soil amendments improves soil structure, texture and aeration — and adds nutrients.
 Adding organic matter is one of the best things you can do for your garden.

 2.)
 Get the correct pH.
 Most garden vegetables, grasses, and ornamentals do best in a slightly acidic soil with a pH between 5.8 and 6.8.
-Within this range, roots can absorb and process available nutrients.
+Adjusting soil pH to within this range, allows roots to absorb and process available nutrients.

 Increasing Soil pH.
 Adding limestone is probably the easiest way to increase the alkalinity of soil.

 Decreasing Soil pH.
 Elemental sulfur is most commonly used by organic gardeners, but it takes awhile to kick in, so be patient.